The Take Away Close Examples

-If you sell a product of service that comes in more than one configuration and that has a value that increases when additional features are added, you can take away of the Take-Away Closing Technique.
+If you sell a product or service that comes in more than one configuration and that has a value that increases when additional features are added, you can take away from the Take-Away Closing Technique.
 This technique is based on the universal human reluctance to having something taken from them.
 It works well in many sales situations and is fairly easy to learn.

 How it Works

 Let's say that you are trying to close a deal on a home renovation project and your customer is reluctant to move forward.
 The Take Away close could be used, for example, like this:

 - Sales Pro-"I understand that you may not be ready to move forward with the whole project, so what if we pushed the kitchen renovation, that included the island that your wife really wanted and the custom granite counter top, off until next year or the year after?"

 - Customer-"I don't think my wife would be too happy about that."

 - Sales Pro-"Well, maybe we push off either the basement renovation that includes your sports bar or the roof replacement, though I think we both agree that replacing your roof is not something you should put off.
 Which project, the kitchen your wife wants, the sports bar that you want or the roof replacement do you think we should take away?"

 Though not always, by revisiting why a customer wanted certain services or features and suggest that they do not purchase them, they close themselves by imagining getting something that doesn't include everything they want.